ember-learn/ember-blog/content/the-ember-times-issue-192.md

 [Bert De Block (@bertdeblock)](https://github.com/bertdeblock) recently published a much needed RFC that proposes how we might go about deprecating support for building Bower packages and the use of Bower-related APIs. ✨

-If you are interested and would like to participate comment on the RFC, go ahead and give it a read and leave a comment [here](https://github.com/emberjs/rfcs/pull/772).
+If you are interested and would like to participate in / comment on the RFC, go ahead and give it a read and leave a comment, [here](https://github.com/emberjs/rfcs/pull/772).

 ---